 Kindergarten and First Grade students who do not ride the bus should be dropped off at the main Holter building off of Truman Rd.
 Upper grades siblings are also welcome to be dropped off here and a school staff member will ensure that they get to their appropriate building safely.
+(With the exception of Ms. Worth & Ms. Uhlenkamp's 2nd grade classes who are housed at Holter)

-Second through Fifth Grade students who do not ride the bus should be dropped off at the library parking lot off of Van Brunt Dr.
+Second through Fifth Grade students who do not ride the bus should be dropped off at the library parking lot off of Van Brunt Dr. (With the exception of Ms. Worth & Ms. Uhlenkamp's 2nd grade classes who are housed at Holter)